nukkio/Blender-Control-Render-Region/README.md

 ## How the addon works
-there are two methods: Divide and Multiply
+There are two methods: Divide and Multiply

 ###### Divide
 The render is divided into regions according to the values indicated in the "Columns" and "Rows" fields.